Moses Odubajo: Return to Brentford

 On 7 August 2018, Odubajo rejoined Championship club Brentford on a free transfer and signed a one-year deal, with the option of a further year.
 He made his second debut for the club with a start in a 3–1 EFL Cup third round defeat to Arsenal on 26 September 2018.

 Sheffield Wednesday

 On 11 July 2019, he signed for Sheffield Wednesday on a free transfer.
 He came in for a barrage of online abuse in December 2020 when he high fived a Nottingham Forest player Lewis Grabban after he scored against Wednesday.

 On 20 May 2021, it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

 Queens Park Rangers

 On 30 July 2021, Odubajo joined Championship side Queens Park Rangers on a one-year deal following a successful trial.

 On 20 June 2022, the club announced that Odubajo would depart the club upon the expiration of his contract.

 Aris

-On 8 July 2022, Odubajo joined Greek Super League club Aris on a three-year deal.
+On 8 July 2022, Odubajo joined Super League Greece club Aris on a three-year deal.

 AEK Athens

-On 18 July 2024, Odubajo signed for fellow Greek Super League club AEK Athens on a two-year deal.
+On 18 July 2024, Odubajo signed for fellow Super League club, AEK Athens on a two-year deal.